Primary Care Resource Initiative for Missouri

 • Health Care Delivery Systems

-The PRIMO Student Loan Program is a competitive State program that awards forgivable loans to students pursuing health care training leading to Missouri licensure or registration in one of the following fields:
+The PRIMO Student Loan Program is a competitive State program that awards forgivable loans to students pursuing health care training leading to Missouri licensure.

-Applications are accepted between the dates of January 1 and midnight June 30 and can be obtained by downloading the Health Professional Student Loan Universal Application, or contacting PRIMO.
+Applications can be obtained by downloading the Health Professional Student Loan Universal Application, or contacting the Office of Primary Care and Rural Health (contact information on right side of this webpage).